swests/NodeRedUiAlarm/README.md

 4. From there you will need to make a couple of changes which I have added notes to in the flow.
 5. Copy alarm_logging.json to /config/resources/bwalarm
 6. Copy the images to /config/resources/bwalarm/images/
+7. I included a heavily redacted version of my bwalarm.yaml for reference.

 ## Note
 You will have to have an operational installation of bwalarm, including a valid bwalarm.yaml located in /config/resources/bwalarm.
 I recommend the "Ak74 edition" - https://github.com/akasma74/Hass-Custom-Alarm